awarmanf/simple_mailer_gui/Readme.md

 ![SimpleMailer](simpleMailer.exe.png)

-You can execute this application on Linux using wine.
+You can execute this application on Linux too using wine ;).

 ![SimpleMailer](wine.png)